ccallawa/alyvix_doc/getting_started/using_selector.rst

 #.
 Now remove this test case object by clicking on the :rbutton:`REMOVE` button.

 #.
-Next, remove the Search filter by pressing the black :nobutton:`x` icon immediately to its
+Next, remove the Search filter by pressing the black |times-icon| icon immediately to its
    right.
 Our original two test cases will reappear.

 #.
-Finally, let's exit without saving by pressing the :nobutton:`CANCEL` button.
+Finally, let's exit without saving our changes by pressing the :nobutton:`CANCEL` button.

-On the next page we'll see more about Selector when we use Alyvix Editor.
+During the next steps we'll find out more about Selector when we use Alyvix Editor.